-The Agri-Services Division of the Department of Corrections plays a vital role in enabling inmates to learn valuable job skills and work ethics that they can benefit from upon release.
-On average, 375 inmates work at the Agri-Services ten farms, Meat Processing Center and Food Processing Plant.
-Collectively, the farm operations encompass approximately 23,200 acres where cattle production, farm management and land management skills are taught.
+The Agri-Services Division of the Department of Corrections plays a vital role in enabling inmates to learn valuable job skills and work ethics that they can benefit from upon release from custody.
+On average, 300 inmates work at Agri-Services eleven farms, meat processing center, food processing plant, and food warehouses.

 Agri-Services manages approximately 4,000 head of beef cattle on farm units across the state of Oklahoma that encompass over 20,000 acres, of which 14,253 acres are pasture land, 3,200 acres are woodlands, 1,699 acres are cropland, with the remaining 945 acres dedicated to buildings, roads, lagoons, and rivers.

 The Agri-Services division manages working agricultural operations at 11 locations across the state.
 Most of the acreage under divisional control is range and pastureland which is suitable for the production of beef cattle.
 Much of the land located at the eastern Oklahoma units is covered with trees, while the land located at the western Oklahoma units is predominantly open range and crop land.
 Due to the diversity in the climate from east to west, many of the units are required to be managed differently from one another, yet all have the same goal of meeting the mission of the division.
 In many cases the units work closely together to support one another in some capacity.

 Agri-Services also manages a meat processing center, a food processing plant, and a dairy/milk processing plant.
 These production facilities produce a wide variety of food items for inmate consumption.